Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Application to demand for trains in France

 The quantity-based revenue management at iDTGV consists in deciding in real time to maintain the current fare class or to close it and move to a higher one, resulting in a price increase.
-Coming back to a previous fare is impossible; thus, there are no last minute drops in ticket prices for trains that have still several empty seats.\footnote{According to \cite{Mariton2008}, a congressional report on the pricing policy of the SNCF, reopening lower fare classes when approaching the departure may cause strong dissatisfaction among travelers who have purchased seats with higher prices before, and could thus harm firm's reputation.} Also, revenue managers could decide to never open the first fare classes and begin to sell directly tickets in a higher fare class.
-Symmetrically, the last fare class may never be reached.
+Coming back to a previous fare is impossible; as a result, there are no 'last minute' sales, i.e., drops in ticket prices for trains that are still non full before departure.\footnote{According to \cite{Mariton2008}, a congressional report on the pricing policy of the SNCF, reopening lower fare classes when approaching the departure may cause strong dissatisfaction among travelers who have purchased seats with higher prices before, and could thus harm firm's reputation.} Also, revenue managers could decide to never open the first fare classes and begin to sell tickets in a higher fare class.
+Similarly, the last fare class may never be reached.
 In practice, revenue management was operated through a Computerized Reservation System (CRS).
 Before the beginning of sales, it fixes a seat allocation planning for all fare classes, using the history of purchases on past trains.
 During sales, the CRS uses the number of tickets sold up to now to make recommendations on the size of subsequent fare classes.
-Revenue management managers can nevertheless always intervene, both on the initial and on subsequent seat allocations, according to their experience on past trains.\footnote{Manager intervention in automatized revenue management also exists in other industries, e.g. hospitality industry \citep{cho2018optimal}.}
+Similarly to other industries such as hospitality \citep{cho2018optimal}, revenue management managers can nevertheless always intervene, both on the initial and on subsequent seat allocations, according to their experience on past trains.

-Finally, and crucially for our identification strategy, the revenue management did not use separate fare classes for a given train with several destinations.
+Finally, the revenue management did not use separate fare classes for a given train with several destinations.
 For instance, in a Paris-Toulouse train, the closure of the first fare class occurred exactly at the same moment for both Bordeaux and Toulouse.
-Hence, price changes of Paris-Bordeaux and Paris-Toulouse tickets happened exactly at the same time, for all trains.
+Hence, price changes of Paris-Bordeaux and Paris-Toulouse tickets happened exactly at the same time for any given train.
 According to discussions with people in the revenue management department, this was to limit the number of decisions to be taken at each moment.
+This train-fare class-level management is a special case of Assumption \ref{hyp:yield_line}.